LED bulbs use 75% less energy than incandescent bulbs — DOE

 Three forces have converged to make 2026 the inflection year for residential battery storage: battery cell costs have fallen below $100/kWh at the system level, solar+storage attachment rates exceed 60% for new installations, and utility time-of-use rate differentials have widened enough to make economic self-consumption compelling even without blackout anxiety.

-According to market research from Mordor Intelligence, the global heat pump market alone is valued at $95.2 billion this year, reflecting the broader electrification trend that drives battery demand.
+According to market research from Mordor Market Research, the global heat pump market alone is valued at $95.2 billion this year, reflecting the broader electrification trend that drives battery demand.

 The Economic Tipping Point